 The motivation for false reports

-Former FBI agent Cynthia Deitle says that the maximum common motivation for fake reviews turned into the preference for attention and sympathy in her twenty years investigating hate crimes.
-“They felt that being categorized as a ‘hate crime sufferer’ might be an advantageous result,” Ms. Deitle remarked.
+Former FBI agent Cynthia Deitle says that the most common motivation for fake reviews turned into the preference for attention and sympathy in her twenty years investigating hate crimes.
+“They felt that being categorized as a ‘hate crime sufferer’ might be advantageous,” Ms. Deitle remarked.

 “Sometimes the allegation was made to attract attention far from an actual bad aspect of the complainant’s lifestyles, like overall negative performance at work or school, or a feeling that the complainant changed into not getting the attention he or she deserved.”
-In the context of developing identity politics, pretending to be the sufferer of a hate crime can also provide an individual with sure social capital, in particular in activist circles, through legitimizing their grievances approximately broader social issues.
+In developing identity politics, pretending to be the sufferer of a hate crime can also provide an individual with sure social capital, particularly in activist circles, through legitimizing their grievances on broader social issues.

 The impact on legitimate sufferers

-“Devastating is how I could describe this Smollett tale, specifically in the course of this legislative season while a few states are seeking to pass hate crime reform payments,” said Brian Levin, a US hate crime professional, and the California center’s director.
-“This has the potential to eclipse the actual statistics about hate crimes.”
-Despite the infrequency of hate crime hoaxes, many fear they can undermine valid court cases with the aid of making the government much less likely to believe them and can even save you, true victims, from coming ahead.
+“Devastating is how I could describe this Smollett tale, specifically during this legislative season while a few states are seeking to pass hate crime reform payments,” said Brian Levin, a US hate crime professional and the California center’s director.
+“This can potentially eclipse the actual statistics about hate crimes.”
+Despite the infrequency of hate crime hoaxes, many fear they can undermine valid court cases by making the government much less likely to believe them and can even save you, true victims, from coming ahead.